elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 add a prefix/suffix to each log file, which would be a breaking change.
 Note that this option is probably not the one we'll choose.

-## data folder

-We may need to have each worker uses a distinct data folder.
-Should this be considered a breaking change?

 # Drawbacks

 - Implementation cost is going to be significant, both in core and in plugins.
 Also, this will have to be a collaborative